Who Is Angela Davis?

 Writer, activist and educator Angela Davis was born on January 26, 1944, in Birmingham, Alabama.
+She grew up in a middle class neighborhood dubbed "Dynamite Hill," due to many of the African-American homes in the area that were bombed by the Ku Klux Klan.
 Davis is best known as a radical African-American educator and activist for civil rights and other social issues.
 She knew about racial prejudice from her experiences with discrimination growing up in Alabama.
 As a teenager, Davis organized interracial study groups, which were broken up by the police.
-She also knew several of the young African-American girls killed in the Birmingham church bombing of 1963.
+She also knew some of the four African-American girls killed in the Birmingham church bombing of 1963.

 Davis later moved north and went to Brandeis University in Massachusetts where she studied philosophy with Herbert Marcuse.
-As a graduate student at the University of California, San Diego, in the late 1960s, she joined several groups, including the Black Panthers.
-But she spent most of her time working with the Che-Lumumba Club, which was all-black branch of the Communist Party.
+As a graduate student at the University of California, San Diego, in the late 1960s, she was associated with several groups including the Black Panthers.
+But she spent most of her time working with the Che-Lumumba Club, which was an all-black branch of the Communist Party.

 Hired to teach at the University of California, Los Angeles, Davis ran into trouble with the school's administration because of her association with communism.
 They fired her, but she fought them in court and got her job back.
 Davis still ended up leaving when her contract expired in 1970.

 Outside of academia, Davis had become a strong supporter of three prison inmates of Soledad Prison known as the Soledad brothers (they were not related).
 These three men — John W. Cluchette, Fleeta Drumgo and George Lester Jackson — were accused of killing a prison guard after several African-American inmates had been killed in a fight by another guard.
 Some thought these prisoners were being used as scapegoats because of the political work within the prison.